 When it comes to expansion, Boise-based Good Burger is doing good.

 The local hamburger chain will open its fourth Treasure Valley location on Monday.
 It’s a 2,200-square-foot franchise store across from St. Luke’s Meridian Medical Center on Eagle Road.
-Ten days later, another Good Burger will open in Layton Hills, Utah — the first of three new locations debuting in Idaho’s neighboring state in the next six months.
+Ten days later, another Good Burger will open in Layton, Utah — the first of three new locations debuting in Idaho’s neighboring state in the next six months.

 The fast-growing, fast-food concept is heating up like a griddle.
 Founder and CEO Nicholas Jones, who teaches entrepreneurship classes at Northwest Nazarene University, opened the first Good Burger in 2018 at Boise Towne Square Mall.